-There is a thriving tech and IT industry, centered at the Santa Cruz Electronic Export Processing Zone (SEEPZ) and International Infotech Park in Navi Mumbai, helping to provide a state if the art resources and opportunities to young IT Companies.
+There are a thriving tech and IT industry, centered at the Santa Cruz Electronic Export Processing Zone (SEEPZ) and International Infotech Park in Navi Mumbai, helping to provide a state if the art resources and opportunities to young IT Companies.
 SSEPZ provides excellent networking opportunities, mentoring schemes, investment opportunities and liberal economic laws designed to promote rapid growth to young and overseas entrepreneurs through tax and business incentives.
 It is home to Electronic Hardware Manufacturing Companies, Jewellery Exporters, Software Companies and alike.
 Also, the Powai Valley is continually gaining the reputation of a startup-hub in the city.

 With a talent source, Indian Institute of Technology – Bombay there is no shortage of talent to water the mushrooming startups.
 It is due to the esteemed training by IIT-B has seen it’s alumni turn in successful founders of startups like Ola and Toppr.

 Cleartrip, Haptik Messaging App, BookMyShow, WizRocket, and JustDial are few of the success stories that Mumbai has witnessed.

 #4 HYDERABAD, The City of Pearls.